aroberge/friendly-traceback-docs/docs/source/repl.rst

    :alt: Screen capture of unbound local error

-You see ``UnboundLocalError``, and have no idea what it might mean.
+You see ``UnboundLocalError``, and have no idea what it might mean, in spite of the hint provided by Friendly-traceback.
 Rather than heading to StackOverflow to ask a question and have it immediately closed as being a duplicate, you simply ask ``what()`` and Friendly-traceback tries to help you.